Yord/shargs/README.md

 ```

 Note, that `help` is `true`.
-Other command-line argument parsers handle displaying usage documentation for you.
+Other command-line argument parsers would now display usage documentation for you.
-Shargs makes the deliberate decision to leave that to the user,
+Shargs leaves that to the user, giving him more control.

-thus giving him more control.
+Our program reads:
 If `args` contains a `help` field, the `help` text is printed:

 ```bash